microchips-n-dip/NeuralNets/proc/README.md

 # Custom made processor in verilog

 Key files:
+ - mux.v: 2-way and n-way multiplexer implementation
- - misc.v: Miscellaneous code for core modules
+ - mem.v: Flip-flops and register modules
  - counter.v: Code for counter used in PC and WDT
  - node.v: Code for nodes on torus network
  - router.v: Node and core routers for nested torus network